Veha0001/DemodAPK/README.md

 **DemodAPK** is a tool for modifying and editing an **apk** that has been decoded by [APKEditor](https://github.com/REAndroid/APKEditor).

-## Overview

-DemodAPK is a Python-based tool designed to modify decompiled APK files.
-It enables developers to:

-- Update Facebook App credentials (App ID, Client Token, Login Protocol Scheme).
-- Rename package names in the APK manifest and associated files.
-- Apply binary patches with programs like [Hexsaly](https://github.com/Veha0001/Hexsaly).

 ## Features

 - **Commands**: Automatically decodes and builds APKs, with the ability to run commands after decoding and building.